 3. PUPPY GUARANTEE

-My pups are all sold under a written signed contract requiring sterilization before one year of age and with Limited AKC Registration which I process and for which I pay.
-I charge $2,000 to $2,500 and do not sell puppies to show homes.
-In general, girls are more expensive.
-Your payment includes the following:
+My pups are all sold under a written signed contract requiring sterilization after one year of age and before 18 months.
+Registration with AKC is "Limited."
+I charge $2,000 to $3,500 depending on color and sex.

--- Two vaccinations at 6 and 10 weeks, using Nobivac's Canine 1-DAPPv.
+-- Three vaccinations at 4, 6 and 9 weeks, using NeoPar and Nobivac's Canine 1-DAPPv.

-NOTE: For all you litigious types, I reserve the right to change these terms at any time, without notice, prior to execution of a binding contract of sale of a particular puppy with an identified buyer.
+NOTE: For all you litigious types, I reserve the right to change these terms at any time, without notice, prior to execution of a binding contract for sale of a particular puppy with an identified buyer.
 The terms of our executed contract will contain the specific terms of a particular sale.

 All rights reserved.
-Copyright 2002-2018 by Annette Gilliam
+Copyright 2002-2022 by Annette Gilliam